damdamo/SVSKit/README.md

 - Create a real SPS structure, and not just a type alias
 - Generalise for not only a couple for set for a PS, but also a MFDD.
+- Create new functions for SPS to avoid to work on SPS but directly on Set<PS>